cosminci/home-automation/README.md

 ---

-## 🔔 Working with Automations, Scenes & Sensors
+## 🔔 Working with Automations, Scenes, Sensors & Scripts

 All automations are in `configs/automations.yaml` (23 total).
 All scenes are in `configs/scenes.yaml` (8 total).
 All sensors are in `configs/sensors.yaml`.
+All scripts are in `configs/scripts.yaml` (2 total: lights_all_off, everything_off).

-**⚠️ IMPORTANT: Config files CANNOT be copied automatically to HA.
-User must manually update them.**
+**⚠️ IMPORTANT: ALL config files in `configs/` directory CANNOT be copied automatically to HA.
+User must manually update them using vi.**

-**To update automations, scenes, or sensors:**
+**To update automations, scenes, sensors, or scripts:**
 1. Edit the respective file in `configs/` directory in this repo
 2. Notify user that the file needs to be manually copied to HA
 3. User will update via Unraid console:
    - Docker tab → homeassistant container → Console
-   - Run: `vi /config/automations.yaml` (or `vi /config/scenes.yaml` or `vi /config/sensors.yaml`)
+   - Run: `vi /config/automations.yaml` (or `vi /config/scenes.yaml`, `vi /config/sensors.yaml`, `vi /config/scripts.yaml`)
    - Delete all content (in vi: `gg` then `dG`)
    - Paste new content
    - Save and exit (`:wq`)
-4. **For scenes:** Use Developer Tools → YAML → Click "Scenes" reload button
+4. **For scenes or scripts:** Use Developer Tools → YAML → Click "Scenes" or "Scripts" reload button
 5. **For automations or sensors:** Restart Home Assistant container

 **First-time sensor setup:**
 1. Copy `configs/sensors.yaml` to `/config/sensors.yaml` on Unraid server (see above)
 2. Edit `/config/configuration.yaml` and add: `sensor: !include sensors.yaml`
 3. Restart Home Assistant container

+**First-time scripts setup:**
+1. Copy `configs/scripts.yaml` to `/config/scripts.yaml` on Unraid server (see above)
+2. Edit `/config/configuration.yaml` and add: `script: !include scripts.yaml`
+3. Use Developer Tools → YAML → Click "Scripts" reload button

 **Automations included:**
 - 1 Entertainment: Soundbar source selector